The Transfer Pricing Law Review: Italy

-In the initial filing, the taxpayer must also choose a suitable instrument for the resolution of international disputes concomitant with the requested downward adjustment (i.e., MAP, EU Arbitration Convention or other instrument, including mechanisms provided by the Tax Dispute Resolution Directive,46 once implemented in Italy), as a precaution against the unilateral adjustment not being granted directly by ITA.
-The request shall be filed within the specific deadline established by the instrument selected.
+In the initial filing, the taxpayer must also choose a suitable instrument for the resolution of international disputes concomitant with the requested downward adjustment (i.e., MAP, EU Arbitration Convention or other instrument, including mechanisms provided by the Tax Dispute Resolution Directive), as a precaution against the unilateral adjustment not being granted directly by ITA.
+The request shall be filed within the specific deadline established by the selected instrument.

-Bilateral or multilateral APAs provide alternative means to prevent double taxation; ITA is currently encouraging these types of agreement and the number of cases submitted to the competent revenue office has recently increased.
-It should be noted that within the current framework there are countries with which a bilateral agreement cannot be reached (e.g., China), according to ITA feedback.
+Bilateral or multilateral APAs provide alternative means to prevent double taxation; ITA is currently encouraging these types of agreement and the number of cases submitted to the competent revenue office has recently increased.45 Notably, within the current framework there are countries with which a bilateral agreement cannot be reached (e.g., China), according to ITA feedback.
 Thanks to a recent amendment,46 taxpayers are allowed to ask for the extension of APAs for all the fiscal years that are still subject to assessment at the date of signature of the agreement, with no penalties (in case of bilateral or multilateral APAs, this opportunity is subject to approval by the foreign authority).
 In addition, the initiation of an APA procedure is now subject to the payment of a fee.47

-Pursuant to the applicable law, the VAT-taxable base is generally represented by the contractual consideration due.48
+Pursuant to the applicable law, the VAT-taxable base is generally represented by the contractual consideration due.49

 In general, adjustments made for transfer pricing purposes can take the form of either price adjustments (difference affecting the prices of specific products or services sold, purchased or rendered by the company) or profitability adjustments (difference on the companies' margins so as to align them to the benchmark profitability).
 In the first case, the adjustment can have an impact on value added tax (VAT) (both for products sold and services rendered); in the second case (profitability adjustments), the adjustment should be excluded from VAT and from the customs-taxable base, in line with the VAT Expert Group working paper VEG No. 071 REV2.
-Italian legislation does not expressly address the VAT impact of such adjustments; however, in a recent request filed by a taxpayer (Ruling No. 60/2018) ITA expressed a position aligned with that of the VAT Expert Group.
+Italian legislation does not expressly address the VAT impact of such adjustments; however, in a specific request filed by a taxpayer (Ruling No. 60/2018), the position of ITA was aligned with that of the VAT Expert Group.

-From a customs perspective, on 6 November 2015, Circular No. 16/D was issued by the Italian Customs Authority (Customs) to reconcile the OECD transfer pricing methods used for tax purposes with the methods provided by European customs legislation.
-After summarising the main provisions concerning the determination of customs value to be declared, the Circular states that the OECD methods are deemed acceptable by Customs especially with reference to the traditional transaction methods.
-However, profit-based methods (i.e., the TNMM) could also be acceptable should specific conditions be met.49
+From a customs perspective, Circular No. 16/D/2015 issued by the Italian Customs Authority (Customs) states that the OECD methods are deemed acceptable by Customs, especially with reference to the traditional transaction methods.
+However, profit-based methods (i.e., the TNMM) could also be acceptable should specific conditions be met.

-- Article 76(a) of the European Customs Code Customs Code and Article 254 et seq. of EU Commission Regulation (EEC) No 2454/93, according to which the business operator can file a customs declaration, both for import and export transactions, omitting some elements or documents to be transmitted a second time and within a specific term; and
+- Article 76(a) of the European Union Customs Code and Article 254 et seq. of EU Commission Regulation (EEC) No. 2454/93, according to which the business operator can file a customs declaration, both for import and export transactions, omitting some elements or documents to be transmitted a second time and within a specific term; and

 - Article 156 bis of Regulation (EEC) No 2454/93, stating the option for the business operator, only in import transactions, to make a lump-sum payment.